runtimerevolution/knowledge-base/docs/python/machine_learning/synthethic_data/1_synthetic_data.md

 ## Conclusion
-There are now 2 notebooks available that test the single table and multi table usage of the sdv library.
+There are now 2 notebooks available that test the single table and multi table usage of the SDV library.